 A Database offers more flexibility in terms of format and structure.
 At its most basic, a Database is made up of templates and fields.
 Templates dictate how the Database will display visually, while fields dictate the types of data the Database will store and manage.
 A database can be a useful way to encourage students to contribute to the class's learning.

-An External Tool connects your unit with resources or activities that operate outside of LEO.
-These include Zoom (online meetings), Adobe Connect (live classroom); Echo360 (Lecture capture), Unitpulse (feedback) and Leganto (reading lists).
+An External Tool connects your unit with resources or activities that operate outside LEO, examples include Adobe Connect (live classroom); Echo360 (Lecture capture), Unitpulse (feedback) and Leganto (reading lists).

 A Feedback tool enables teachers to develop and deliver simple surveys to students for the purposes of collecting feedback.
 The Feedback survey can be anonymous, or you can log the student's name alongside their responses.